D-Day 1944 Reminiscence

 The Myth of Courtly Love in Troubadour Verse

-The notion that troubadours worshipped unattain-able women with a hopeless, unrequited love is gospel for many twentieth century literary critics as well as historians.
+The notion that troubadours worshiped unattain-able women with a hopeless, unrequited love is gospel for many twentieth century literary critics as well as historians.
 But what if this entire belief system is the brainchild of Gaston Paris, a chauvin-istic philologist from northern France?
 What if he coined the term “courtly love” to describe his own far-fetched concept of the troubadours’ fin’amor poetry, rejecting its obviously earthy qualities?
 As an avatar of a notably nationalistic period of French history (the late 19th century), Paris's fatuously stated, “literature, like the French language, belongs to northern France.”

 In their heavily annotated volume “Love and its Critics (2012),” Michael Bryson and Arpi Movsesian trace the history of love through poetry as it met the challenges of laws and customs drawn from time and place.
 It also tells how critics viewed this liter-ature and how they often tried to stifle these challenges.
 The authors argue that :